bonfire-engine/bonfire-engine.github.io/v3.0/doc/player.md

 ```

-> OBS: You need remember adds a gravity force in this component to be the correct behavior.
+> OBS: Remember to add a gravity force in this component to correct the behavior.
 Take a look [HandleForces](doc/forces?id=forces)

 ## Custom